leticia-aniceto/SAP006-data-lovers/README.md

 This is our first low fidelity prototype hand drawn.
 ![prot-baixa](https://user-images.githubusercontent.com/79461698/126394090-ca148e1b-6776-4bd9-8f6a-913f55a3def4.png)

-Got to say, I know I'm not the best at hand drawing. :laughing:
+Got to say, we know we are not the best at hand drawing. :laughing:

 And bellow is how our cards should look in the front and then, flipping to the info in the back.
 ![prot-baixa-cards](https://user-images.githubusercontent.com/79461698/126394179-28e8b4e1-0927-4ca3-8f4b-7d80834e3916.png)